 The Black Jacobins was Talawa's first production.

-In terms of the numbers of cast members, The Black Jacobins was probably Talawa's largest production (see cast list below) and made an audacious statement about a Black theatre company occupying mid-scale stages.
+In terms of the numbers of cast members, The Black Jacobins was probably Talawa's largest production (see cast list below).
+And in 1986 that was an audacious statement; a Black theatre company taking its place on mid-scale stages.

 The French Caribbean slave colony of Saint-Domingue (Haiti) rises up against the profoundly brutal regime.